FHA Loan Requirements

 One of the requirements for an FHA loan is a steady income.
 In that respect, FHA loans are no different than conventional mortgages.
 You have to be able to make the payments.

 Let’s use our example above of a $50,000 gross annual income.
 Your gross monthly is $4,166.
 50% of that is $2,083.
-So, your mortgage payment and your other debt cannot be more than that.
+So, your mortgage payment and other debt cannot be more than that.
 Before you apply for your mortgage, it is important to look at your current expenses and estimate your debt-to-income ratio.
 If you know that your current rent and expenses exceed 50%, it might be worth looking at ways to address your finances to get under 50% before applying for an FHA mortgage.

 3. Down Payment Requirements

 What does that look like?
 Here is an example.
 Let’s say you want to buy a $100,000 home.
 With a conventional mortgage, you would need to put down about $20,000.
 If you are approved for an FHA loan, you would only need $3,500.
+Now instead of spending years paying rent, you can be in your own home and pay the mortgage on an asset.

 The credit bureaus count every mortgage application as one inquiry.
 You will have to submit all your applications within a certain time frame.
 That means your credit score will not take a hit while you shop for the right loan term and interest rate to fit your needs.